NVIDIA/deepops/workloads/examples/k8s/README.md

     80  80.0  1386.2  0.001  0.978 0.02988
     90  90.0  1073.2  0.000  0.978 0.00025
 ```
-> Note: This was run on a DGX Station and most of the output is not shown here.
+> Note: This was run on a DGX Station.
+Some the output was omitted.

 ### Kubernetes workloads